pymor/pymor/docs/source/tutorial_lti_systems.md

 ::: {note}

-Discrete-time LTI-models can be constructed by passing positive values for the sampling time {{dt}} to any constructor of an {{LTIModel}}.
+Discrete-time LTI systems can be constructed by passing positive values for the sampling time `dt` to any constructor of an {{LTIModel}}.

 :::
 ## Building a model